dmws2021/dmws2021.github.io/pages/home.md

  with the aim to convey to the community of climate data users about the recent updates on climate data and time series.

 ## Topics
-The main topics to be addressed during the workshop are:
+The main topics addressed during the workshop were:
 -	Data rescue: investigation, cataloguing, digitization, imaging.
 -	Climate observations: standards and best practices, definition of climatological day, mean values.
 -	Metadata: WMO Information System (WIS), INSPIRE, climate networks rating guides